tayruxin/tp/docs/DeveloperGuide.md

 ### Company Detail Panel (UI component)
 The `CompanyDetailPanel` allows the user to view the company details of the selected company in the company list.
-Recruiter's information, company's information and remarks will be shown in the company detail panel.
+Recruiter's information, company's information and remarks will be shown in the `CompanyDetailPanel`.

 #### Implementation
-`CompanyDetailCard` and `CompanyDetailPanel` both inheriting `UiPart` are used to display the company details.
+`CompanyDetailCard` and `CompanyDetailPanel`. both inheriting `UiPart` are used to display the company details.
 More details of the class implementation can be seen in the class diagram below.

 <img src="images/DetailPanelClassDiagram.png" />

-`CompanyDetailCard` calls the static method `createPriorityFlowPane` from `CompanyCardUtils` which creates a `FlowPane` to display the priority of the company.
+`CompanyDetailCard` calls the static method `createPriorityFlowPane` from `CompanyCardUtils`, which creates a `FlowPane` to display the priority of the company.
 The color of the `FlowPane` is determined by the priority of the company.
 Red is used to indicate high priority, orange is used to indicate medium priority and green is used to indicate low priority.